danielnbarbosa/drlnd_continuous_control/Report.md

   - L2 weight_decay of the critic set to 0.0001 vs 0.01 in the paper.
   - Batch size of 128 vs 64.
   - Update gradients every 2 steps vs every step.

+#### Key improvement
+The best improvement however came from using a normal distribution (`np.random.randn`) when adding randomness to the Ornstein-Uhlenbeck process.
+The code provided for the Ornstein-Uhlenbeck process used a uniform distribution (`random.random()`) and had much worse performance.
+A normal distribution is consistent with other [implementations](https://github.com/openai/baselines/blob/10c205c1596dd58d1a9b33d423fb75228fe03953/baselines/ddpg/noise.py) and [references](https://math.stackexchange.com/questions/1287634/implementing-ornstein-uhlenbeck-in-matlab).

 ## Plot of Rewards